GazeboHub/gkm-mobi-xdk-integration/README.md

 ========================

-The [GKM-Mobi XDK Integration][this] project contains resources towards application of the [Intel XDK][xdk], within the Gazebo Project Mobile Knowledge Management Work Area
+The [GKM-Mobi XDK Integration][this] project contains resources towards application of the [Intel XDK NEW][xdk], within the Gazebo Project Mobile Knowledge Management Work Area

 ## Resource Outline